rish7/live-video-streaming/README.md

 ffmpeg.stdin.write(data);
 ```

 **Note:- This is just a demo application, did not handle socket connections.
-And also there is a deply of stream video.
-If we use ffmpeg to modify video it will take bit more time.
-WebRTC or RTMP media servers will give low latency.**
+And also there is a delay of stream video.
+If we use ffmpeg to modify video it will take bit more delay.
+If we go for WebRTC or RTMP media servers will give low latency.**